po1sigala/live/01-Class-Content/09-NodeJS/01-Activities/18-Stu-Package-npm/README.md

-# 🏗️ Initialize Projects using Node Package Manager (NPM)
+# 🏗️ Initialize Projects using Node Package Manager (npm)

 Work with a partner to implement the following user story:

 * As a developer, I want to be able to keep track of dependencies using `npm`.

-I also want to be able to save packages to my project using `npm install`.
+* As a developer, I want to be able to save packages to my project using `npm install`.

 ## Acceptance Criteria